cinemathequefr/textes/cycles/445-joan-crawford.md

 Murielle Joudet

----

-\1.
-Joan Crawford, <em>A Portrait of Joan: The Autobiography of Joan Crawford</em>, Doubleday, 1962.
+[^1]: Joan Crawford, _A Portrait of Joan: The Autobiography of Joan Crawford_, Doubleday, 1962.